Home Building on Alberta Soils

 This course is required for the following certifications: Residential Construction Site Manager (RCSM), Professional Site Manager and is an elective course for Residential Management and Master Home Builder.

 Delivery method: This blended e-learning course contains approximately 15 hours of online learning with one day of workshop learning.
+We suggest that you complete one or two modules per week, over a period of eight weeks.

 Prerequisites: There are no prerequisites for this course.